-Our Developmental Evaluations and services are designed to support child development, attachment, self-regulation, social-emotional development, and long term mental health.
+Our developmental evaluations and services are designed to support development, attachment, self-regulation, social-emotional functioning, and long-term mental health in infants, toddlers, and preschoolers who are 0 to 3 years old.
 Services include:

 Comprehensive Developmental Evaluations

-Both individual and group education is available covering a wide range of topics including: normal child development, preterm infant development, developmental delays, birth challenges and health problems which can impact a child’s development, sleeping problems, feeding and nutrition, developmental discipline, behavior concerns (e.g., biting, temper tantrums, aggressive behaviors, bullying), traumatic experiences, and adjustment to family changes.
+We can provide individual or group parent education about a wide range of subjects, such as typical child development, preterm infant development, the effects of prenatal substance exposure, developmental delays, birth challenges and health problems that can impact development, sleep problems, feeding and nutrition, developmentally appropriate discipline, behavior concerns (e.g., temper tantrums, biting, other aggressive behavior, bullying, etc.), trauma, and adjustment to family transitions.